THE ABCs OF CITIZEN ADVOCACY

-In the truest definition of democracy, our elected officials represent their constituency in government.
+In the truest sense of a democracy, our elected officials represent their constituents in government.
 Their constituents have thousands of needs competing for their attention.
 If you are not asking them to add medical cannabis to the list, there is no need for them to advocate for you.

 It is natural to feel intimidated about contacting your elected officials, but remember, they are elected to represent you!
 They want to hear from their constituents.
 In fact, politicians' strength and power are derived directly from the constituents who elected them into office.

 Technology has impacted the way members of Congress represent their constituents.
-Today, constituents have more ways to express their viewpoints to elected officials than ever before.
-This includes letters, phone calls, email, Facebook, town halls, public forums, Twitter, campaign events, and visits to the member's office, for example."
+Today, constituents have more ways than ever before to express their viewpoints to elected officials.
+This includes letters, phone calls, email, Facebook, town halls, public forums, Twitter, campaign events, and visits to the member's office, for example.

 You possess the most effective tool to influence change: your vote.
 As a constituent, you have the power to hold each representative accountable for the issues that affect you.
 However, change can only happen if the people elected to make our laws understand the issue, how to address it, and that it is important to those who put them in office.
 That means they are depending on you to communicate this to them.
 As a medical cannabis advocate, it is essential that you understand your power and how to use it!

 This study also explored the type of advocacy that staffers believe is most effective.
-It turns out that content matters more than medium.
-Expressly, staffers indicated that hand-written or personalized notes - even when they are fewer in number - have a more significant impact than form letters and emails crafted by influence groups.
+Content matters more than medium.
+Specifically, staffers indicated that handwritten or personalized notes—regardless of the number- have a more significant impact than form letters and emails crafted by interest groups.
 The point is, your lawmakers want to hear from Y-O-U!
 They want to know how the growing divide between state and federal medical cannabis laws is affecting you and your family.
 They want to know what legislation would help their constituents and why.
 They want to understand why changing federal law is important to you!

 Medical cannabis advocates are not the only people talking with legislators about medical cannabis law and policy.
 Elected officials are hearing from medical cannabis opponents, Chambers of Commerce, and special interest groups who may oppose the use of cannabis even for medical purposes or who have interests that do not benefit patients.